 DASMA Color Codes for Garage Door Springs

-When you look closely at garage door torsion or extension springs, you’ve likely noticed the colorful paint used to differentiate springs in the overhead door industry.
+When you look closely at garage door torsion or extension springs, you’ve likely noticed the colorful paint that is used to differentiate springs in the overhead door industry.
 DASMA (Door & Access Systems Manufacturers Association) has created the industry standard for color coding springs.

 What kind of garage door spring do you have?